-In this paper, as in [11,12], we permit non-strictly ordered preferences (i.e., preferences may contain ties and incomparable pairs) and we focus on weakly stable marriages.
-However, while in [11,12], an algorithm is given that finds a weakly stable marriage by solving a specific linearization obtained by breaking arbitrarily the ties, we present an algorithm that looks for weakly stable marriages that are male optimal, i.e., we look for those linearizations that favor one gender over the other one.
-Moreover, since there is no guarantee that a male optimal weakly stable marriage exists, we give a sufficient condition on the preference profile that guarantees to find a weakly stable marriage that is male optimal, and we show how to find such a marriage.
-Other work focuses on providing sufficient conditions when a certain property is not assured for all marriages.
-For example, in [3] a sufficient condition is given for the existence of a stable roommate marriage when we have preferences with ties.
+In this paper, as in [10, 11], we permit non-strictly ordered preferences (i.e., preferences may contain ties and incomparable pairs) and we focus on weakly stable matchings.
+However, while in [10, 11], an algorithm is given that finds a weakly stable matching by solving a specific linearization obtained by breaking arbitrarily the ties, we present an algorithm that looks for weakly stable matchings that are male optimal, i.e., we look for those linearizations that favor one gender over the other one.
+Moreover, since there is no guarantee that a male optimal weakly stable matching exists, we give a sufficient condition on the preference profile that guarantees to find a weakly stable matching that is male optimal, and we show how to find such a matching.
+Other work focusses on providing sufficient conditions when a certain property is not assured for all matchings.
+For example, in [3] a sufficient condition is given for the existence of a stable roommate matching when we have preferences with ties.